hkff/AccMon/README.md

 4. In urls.py :
     Add the following import

-        from fodtlmon_middleware import urls as fodtlurls
+        from accmon import urls as fodtlurls

     and the url pattern :
         (eg.: here the system monitor app will be accessed via http../your_base_url/mon)